Global Social Justice Summer Research Symposium

 Summer Research Symposium

-In an effort to showcase student and faculty research, the Center for Social Justice hosted its fourth annual Global Social Justice Summer Research Symposium in September 2015.
-The event highlighted research conducted by undergraduate students, as well as one alumna, a graduate student, and an academic-community partner research project.
+This year's symposium highlighted research conducted by undergraduate students, as well as one alumna, a graduate student, and an academic-community partner research project.
 It also included a research methods workshop from adjunct professor of justice and peace Dr. Michael Loadenthal.

 Wisler said the research shared at the symposium not only inspires other students to do their own research, but also can promote real social change.